mibli/tools/README.md

 Possible future features:

-* full name of last element
+* removal of existence requirement for shortening (would need to implement a few tweaks)
 * vowel removal
 * preserving the trailing 's' (indicating multiple)
 * tests